 Due to this, it’s crucial to understand how this symbol may appear in various forms as people and cultures merge and grow throughout history.
 I’d encourage you to watch Jackson Crawford’s video Norse Symbols (and Their Unknowable Meanings).

 The Triskelion is believed to be associated with wisdom, poetry, and Odin and appears to be three intertwined horns.

 The word “triquetra” originally meant triangle, and was used to refer to various three-cornered shapes.
 Nowadays, it has come to refer exclusively to a particular more complicated shape formed of three vesica piscis, sometimes with an added circle in or around it.

 Also known as a “trinity knot,” the design is used as a religious symbol by both Christians and polytheists.Sarah Bartlett – The Secrets of the Universe in 100 Symbols

 The rune stone image below is a bit hard to see, but you can make out a swastika symbol and a triskelion symbol on the lower left in red.

 Valknut Norse Symbol

 We don’t know the true meaning of the Valknut symbol.
-However, it’s believed to be associated with the journey from life to death based on its use.
+However, based on its use, it’s believed to be associated with the journey from life to death.
 It’s also frequently associated with Odin, which is not surprising because he often plays the role of a psychopomp (someone who guides souls from one world to another).